Bloodborne Pathogens Program: General Industry

 Bloodborne pathogens are microorganisms present in human blood that can cause disease in humans.
 These pathogens include hepatitis B virus (HBV) and human immunodeficiency virus (HIV).
 A bloodborne pathogens program is necessary in all organizations where employees are exposed to blood or other potentially infectious materials.

-Does My Company Need an Exposure Control Plan?
+Does My Company Need a Bloodborne Pathogen Exposure Control Plan?

 The OSHA Bloodborne Pathogens standard applies to all occupational exposures to blood or other potentially infectious materials (OPIM).
 These include human body fluids such as saliva; semen; vaginal secretions; cerebrospinal, synovial, pleural, pericardial, peritoneal and amniotic fluids; any body fluids visibly contaminated with blood; unfixed human tissues or organs; and in situations where it is difficult to determine the nature of the body fluids.